 “Coffee drinking seems harmless within the usual pattern of consumption,”

-– The researchers conclude in the study published in the British Journal of Scientific Journal BMJ.
+— The researchers conclude in the study published in the BMJ.

 “Factors such as age, whether people smoked or not and how much exercise they took could all have had an effect,”

-The research shows that coffee was associated with a lower risk of multiple cancers, including prostate, skin and liver cancer.
-The positive effects also apply to type 2 diabetes, gallstones, and gout.
+The review also associated coffee intake with lower risks of several cancers, including prostate, skin, and liver cancer, as well as reduced incidence of type 2 diabetes, gallstones, and gout.

 Reference: